BessmanPega/constellation-nextui/README.md

 Over and over again.
 Given that `@pega/react-sdk-components` is one of the core libraries, it doesn't look like it's possible to pull MUI out of the project dependencies at this point in time.

-# Vite & NextUI Template
+## Based on Vite & NextUI Template

 This is a template for creating applications using Vite and NextUI (v2).